silvenga-docker/acronis-backup/README.md

 # acronis-backup
-A valiant attempt at Dockerizing Acronis Backup.
+A valiant attempt at Dockerizing the Acronis Backup Management Server.